 If you're a beginner at personal finance—meaning that you haven't spent much serious time trying to figure out and manage your money life—then most general financial advice that you hear is USELESS.

 Telling a financial beginner to go invest in stocks and mutual funds, when they don't even know how to plan and save the money to invest, is not helpful.
-It's like a snowboarding instructor showing you how to do frontside 180s and land killer jumps in lesson one on the first day, when you just want to know how to stand up on the board without falling on your face.
-It's totally absurd.
+It's like a snowboarding instructor showing you how to do frontside 180s and land killer jumps in lesson one on the first day, when you just want to know how to stand up on the damn board without falling on your face.

-And counterproductive.
+Totally counterproductive.
 This line of advice almost instantly turns off any beginner, who then says ugh, forget it, goes back to their regularly scheduled life, and puts their financial life back on “ignore”.

 Advice and guidance should meet you where you are.
 And when you're a financial beginner, that's at the foundation, not at the tip top.
 As you've probably guessed, we're not going to talk about retirement.
 Or investing.
 Or budgeting strategies.